 - It's also pretty amusing that because Peter was last seen being reduced to dust on an alien planet, the title set up speculation that the film might be about some cosmic journey or trying to find a way back from outer space... only to later reveal that he's "far from home" because he's gone on vacation in Europe.

 - As Tom Holland pointed out in an interview, the titles of his stand-alone movies provide a double-dose of irony.
 Since Holland is British, Homecoming, set in the US, was "far from home" for him, while Far From Home, which takes place in Europe with the climax in London, is in fact a "homecoming" of sorts.

 - Zendaya decided to show the first picture of herself on the set of the movie... only it wasn't her.
 It was Jacob Batalon (Ned) playing a guitar.

-- Tom Holland released a short set video in which he reassures his fans that he does all his own stunts.
+- Tom Holland posted a short set video on Instagram in which he reassures his fans that he does all his own stunts.
 Meanwhile in the background, his very obvious stunt double gets splashed away by a huge wave of water.

 - This appearance in Jimmy Kimmel Live has Guillermo coming in wearing Spidey's mask, making "PEW PEW PEW" noises while pretending to shoot webbing.
 Then Tom steps out in costume (and a construction cone over his head), leading to a chase scene between the two to get back the mask.
-At the end, Tom has to get going — Thanos is robbing a bank (which a few people have suggested as paying for his Thanoscopter and Thanos Car).
+At the end, when Jimmy asks him if the film takes place before or after Endgame, Tom announces that he has to get going — Thanos is robbing a bank (which a few people have suggested as paying for his Thanoscopter and Thanos Car).